Mr Darren O'Neill

 Mr Tim Hince

 Mr Hince is the Deputy Principal of Years 7, 9 and 11.
 Mr Hince joined Trinity in 2016, after serving as the Head of the Senior School at Ursula Frayne Catholic College in Victoria Park.
-After spending a year in the role, Mr Hince has found that Trinity truly provides a holistic education.
-He believes there is something at Trinity for everybody which allows each and every boy to be themselves, and in turn, allows them to shine.
+Mr Hince has found that Trinity truly provides a holistic education and he believes there is something at Trinity for everybody which allows each and every boy to be themselves, and in turn, allows them to shine.

 Mr Martin Tucker

 Mr Tucker is the Head of the Junior School.
 He has just started his fourth year at Trinity College, having previously served as the Assistant Principal at Assumption Catholic Primary School in Mandurah.
 Since joining the Junior School, Mr Tucker has been impressed by the sense of community between the staff, students and parents, as well as the school culture, which he believes encourages all boys to realise their potential.
 Mr Tucker has big plans for the Junior School, including development of a nature play space, renovating the Library to provide a more flexible and contemporary learning space, and incorporating the Year 6 Computer Science Program into the Year 4 and 5 curriculum.

 The College Bursar, Mr Burgess, joined the Trinity community 19 years ago, after spending five years at both Guildford Grammar School and Wesley College.
 While Mr Burgess manages all of the finances of the College, he also has a special interest in electronic commerce and digital data management, and is moving the College towards a paperless environment.
 Mr Burgess is also instrumental to the implementation of the Trinity Master Plan, and he oversees all the new construction happening at the College.